rathinaraja/MRI_Ultrasound_Visualizer/unit_test/README.md

 <a name="readme-top"></a>
-# TCIA Case 0396 — Single-Case Pilot & Unit Test
+# TCIA Case 0396 — Single-Case Unit Test

 This is the **single-case validation companion** to the [MRI & Ultrasound Biopsy Visualizer](https://github.com/rathinaraja/MRI_Ultrasound_Visualizer) framework.
-Before running the full pipeline across all 20 dataset cases, every step — download, inventory, biopsy extraction, 3D/2D visualization, coordinate verification — is proven correct end-to-end on **one** case first: `Prostate-MRI-US-Biopsy-0396`.
+Before running the full pipeline across all 20 dataset cases, every step, download, inventory, biopsy extraction, 3D/2D visualization, coordinate verification, is proven correct end-to-end on **one** case first: `Prostate-MRI-US-Biopsy-0396`.

 Nothing here replaces the main framework's code; this bundle adds three case-preparation scripts on top of it and points the same `config.py` at a single case's data instead of a 20-case dataset root.